 The major components of the core system are the CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The TOE implements a 16-MByte linear addressable memory space, a simple scaleable Memory Management concept and a scaleable stack size.
-The flexible memory concept consists of ROM and SOLID FlashTM.
+The flexible memory concept consists of ROM and SOLID FLASHTM NVM.
+The Crypto2304T coprocessor allows calculation of asymmetric algorithms like RSA and Elliptic Curve (EC).
+The Crypto2304T is optimized for security and low power consumption.